ST10471529/Mealapp/README.md

 ## Disclosure of AI Usage in My Assessment

-In the development of this project, I have used generative AI tools to assist in various parts of the assignment.
+Duringt the complition of my app, I have used AI tools to assist in various parts of my assignment.
 Below is a detailed disclosure of where and how these tools were used:

 ### 1. **Section(s) in which Generative AI was used:**
-- **Question 2.2**: Used AI for brainstorming ideas for the app's features.
-- **Part 5**: Assisted in creating code snippets for setting up GitHub Actions workflows.
-- **Part 3**: Used AI to help improve the grammar and clarity of the report.
+- **Line 46 to 48 and line 50 to 54 in MainActivity.kt**: Button functionality.
+- **Layout of my app(Design) in the Activity_main.xml**: Layout validation of whether it was correct and optimal.
+- **Line 62 to 70 in MainActivity.kt** Help with creating and fixing my code.
+- **Line 78 to 83 in MainActivity.kt**: CAsked AI to check if my codes would work.

 ### 2. **Name of AI Tool(s) Used:**
 - **ChatGPT** (OpenAI)